fhollenbach/Pols627_2020/index.md

     6. Implications and Conclusions

 Recall that your Discussion Paper may serve as a starting point for the literature setup in your final paper.
-__The final paper is due at 5 pm on April 30th, 2020.__ Your papers will be graded on originality, creativity, contribution to the literature, adequacy of the research design, empirical execution, and writing.
+__The final paper is due at 11:59 pm on May 3rd, 2020.__ Your papers will be graded on originality, creativity, contribution to the literature, adequacy of the research design, empirical execution, and writing.

 #### Grading Scale
 The grading scale (in %) used in this class for all written assignments, and the overall class grade will be the following: